ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 c = \z -> (Just (z-5))
 ```

 Hopefully it's clear these expressions perform the three operations and check for local errors.
-Names for the expressions aren't necessary, but will make things a bit simpler.
+Names for the expressions aren't necessary, but will make things simpler.
 Without using `Maybe` as a monad, we can compose these operations to do what we want on the value 10:

 ```haskell
 case (a x)